hzFishy/UnrealNotes/content/Unreal Engine/Physics/Collisions.md

 # `CollisionEnabled` in depth
 From what I've found in the source code, there **is** an actual performance change depending on the `ECollisionEnabled::Type` value set on your component.
+For more details about optimizing your physics scene see [this article section](https://dev.epicgames.com/community/learning/tutorials/6XW8/unreal-engine-the-great-hitch-hunt-tracking-down-every-frame-drop?source=Rkk#thephysicshitch)

 Full details:
 - **No Collision**: